Anitatorki/Data_Preprocessing/README.md

 This project demonstrates how to use machine learning to predict student performance using data from a student performance dataset.
 The code preprocesses the data, trains a linear regression model, and evaluates its accuracy.

 ## Dataset

-The dataset used in this script is available for download from the UCI Machine Learning Repository..
-The specific dataset is student-mat.csv and contains information about students and their academic performance.
+The dataset used in this script is available for download from the UCI Machine Learning Repository.
+The specific dataset, `student-mat.csv`, contains information about students and their academic performance.

+You can access and download the dataset from the following link: [Student Performance Dataset](https://archive.ics.uci.edu/dataset/320/student+performance)

 ## Data Preprocessing